aakinlalu/Pedestrian-count-system/README.md

 ### Build and Deploy
 ---
-To build and deploy locally: Please refer to Makefile for details,
+To build and deploy locally: Please refer to Makefile for details.
 ```shell
 make
 ```